ssciwr/BioStructureHub/docs/services.md

 Recurring support requests in the same project can lead to a longer-term collaboration.
 We support third-party funding applications.

 ## Training
-For larger projects we also offer collaborations by training any member of your team.
+For larger projects we also offer collaborations by training a member of your team.
 We offer continuous support and resources for independent work.
 This includes advice on how to find and use appropriate resources such as documentation, software and pipelines.

 ## Teaching
 Best practices and guides will be collected in tutorials and (virtual) coursework.